 You can surely use a traditional vegetable peeler, but the lumps and bumps of ginger make it a little hard to navigate.
 A plain old teaspoon however is a great tool for peeling ginger.
 The skin of ginger is very thin, so just scrape over it with the edge of a teaspoon and you’ll have peeled ginger ready for chopping or slicing or mincing in no time.

 And there’s more good news — even little kids can help with this.
 If you give a willing child a knob of ginger and a teaspoon you will give them something to keep them busy for quite a chunk of time, and allow them to feel like a great kitchen helper as well.
 Make sure they (and you!) wash their hands thoroughly after, as ginger is spicy so if they touch their eyes after it could smart..

 How to Mince or Grate Fresh Ginger

-• Use a microplane, which will result in pretty much pulverize ginger, and ginger that is pretty juicy.
+- Use a microplane, which will result in pretty much pulverize ginger, and ginger that is pretty juicy.

-• Use a knife and a cutting board and just keep chopping away until you get to ginger that’s minced to the consistency you are looking for.
+- Grab a knife and a cutting board and just keep chopping away until you get to ginger that’s minced to the consistency you are looking for.

-• Use a food processor.
+- Use a food processor.
 If you are just mincing a small amount you will probably want a small food processor, as a larger one has a big bowl and blade which might not let you get to the fine chop you want.

 How to Add Ginger to Recipes

-In savory dishes, fresh ginger is often paired with garlic or another member of the onion family in Asian recipes.
+In savory Asian dishes, fresh ginger is often paired with garlic or another member of the onion family.
 Ginger is featured heavily in Thai, Malaysian, Korean, Burmese, Japanese, Vietnamese and of course Chinese cooking.
-It is also used in other cuisines, such as Caribbean and West Indian, Indian, European and American.
+Don’t hesitate to throw a tablespoon of minced fresh ginger into almost any Asian recipe you can think of.